niz93/Open-TV-COMAND/README.md

 5) Upgrade CANable 1.0
 4) Disconnect CANable 1.0
 6) Remove BOOT jumper
-7) Connect CAN from Comand and plug USB in PC
+7) Connect CAN from COMAND (Connector C2, Pin 17, 18) and plug USB in PC
 8) Use it!
 Press keyboard on comand for action on PC